cardano-foundation/incentivized-testnet-stakepool-registry/README.md

 # Incentivized Testnet Stake Pool Registry

 ##  Background
 This repository provides a means to register public stake pools for the Incentivized Testnet.
-Successful registrations will result in the listing of a stake pool as a delegation option in all of the supported testnet wallets (Daedalus & Yoroi)
+Successful registrations will result in the listing of a stake pool as a delegation option in all of the supported testnet wallets (Daedalus & Yoroi).

+Adding your stake pool to this registry is only one of several steps required to get your stake pool up and running.
+Please refer to the [testnet site](https://testnet.iohkdev.io/en/cardano/shelley/about/testnet-introduction/) for a description of the entire process.

 Use of this registry is subject to the following [usage policy](USAGE_POLICY.md)